 Can we transfer Black Money from Saudi Arabia?

 A problem arises with those businessmen who have been conducting business in Saudi Arabia in the name of some sponsor.
 These businessmen actually own the business but legally sponsor is the owner of the business.

 Just to fulfill requirements of Jawazat and Labor office, they sign a contract that they are employees and have been receiving the minimal amount as salary e.g. SR 10,000 per month.

 Let’s say, a businessman is earning SR 100,000 per month and wants to transfer this money from his bank account to his home country, he will be soon detected and caught by authorities since his total legal income is only SR 10,000, how can he transfer SR 100,000 per month.

-However, if you visit branch office along with your Iqama, they will allow you to transfer as much money as you want from your bank account.
+It should be noted that if you visit the branch office of any bank along with your Iqama, they will allow you to transfer as much money as you want from your bank account.
 But it is always better to transfer money in small trenches e.g. SR 50,000 per day.